BlackLufus/development-of-a-ball-on-plate-on-a-stewart-platform/readme.md

-# Development of a Ball-on-Plate Prototype on a Stewart Platform
+# Development of a ball-on-plate prototype on a Stewart platform with comparison between PID and reinforcement learning

-## 📌 Projektbeschreibung
+## 📌 Project description

-Dieses Projekt beschäftigt sich mit der **Entwicklung eines Ball-on-Plate-Prototyps** auf einer **Stewart-Plattform**.
+This project deals with the **development of a ball-on-plate prototype** on a **Stewart platform**.
-Das Ziel ist es, den Ball präzise auf einer beweglichen Platte zu stabilisieren und zu steuern — sowohl mit einem **klassischen PID-Regler** als auch mit einem **Reinforcement-Learning-Agenten (RL)**.
+The goal is to stabilize and control the ball precisely on a moving plate—both with a **classical PID controller** and with a **reinforcement learning agent (RL)**.
-Durch den Vergleich dieser beiden Ansätze sollen die Stärken und Schwächen von modellbasierten und lernbasierten Regelungen untersucht werden.
+By comparing these two approaches, the strengths and weaknesses of model-based and learning-based control systems will be investigated.

-## 🛠️ Rahmenbedingungen
+## 🛠️ General conditions

-Die Umsetzung diese Projekts baut vollständig auf bereits vorhandenen Komponenten auf:
+The implementation of this project is based entirely on existing components:

-- Stewart-Plattform mit 6 Aktuatoren
+- Stewart platform with 6 actuators
-- Sechs EMAX-ES09MD-Servomotoren
+- Six EMAX-ES09MD servo motors
-- Logitech Brio zur Ballpositionsbestimmung
+- Logitech Brio for ball position determination
-- Nvidia Jetson TX2 Development Kit zum ansprechen von Servomotoren über die I2C Schnittstelle
+- Nvidia Jetson TX2 Development Kit for controlling servo motors via the I2C interface

-### 💻 Systemanforderungen
+### 💻 System requirements

 - **Betriebssystem** Ubuntu 18.04
 - **Python** 3.12.10